microsoft/coe-starter-kit/coe-cli/CONTRIBUTING.md

 ## Environment Setup

 To build the COE CLI cli application you have two choices.
-1. Local setup with install of NodeJs, Azure CLI and PowerShell Core
+1. Local setup with install of NodeJs and Azure CLI
 2. Linux docker build using node image

 ### Local Setup